-Through the Material Encounters cluster our researchers extend and interrogate the boundaries of materiality within the context of contemporary artistic practice.
+Our researchers extend and interrogate the boundaries of matter and materiality within the context of contemporary artistic practice.
 The cluster provides a critical, intellectual and transdisciplinary space for the exploration of embodiment, subjectivity and aesthetic practices as they are encountered through material and theoretical investigations.
-The broad range of individual research concerns include interests in photography, performativity, language, collaboration, material thinking and the possibilities and unknowns of matter as a critical meeting point between thought, intention and the expectancy of what might transpire.
+The broad range of individual research concerns include interests traversing photography, painting, sculpture, performativity, language, collaboration, material thinking and the possibilities and unknowns of matter as a critical meeting point between thought, intention and the expectancy of what might transpire.
 Supervisors: Catherine Baker, John Hillman, Lisa Metherell, Jacqueline Taylor

 Urban Cultures promotes and supports research projects on the changing pattern of art, crafts, architecture, and the urban environment in the context of both regional and global culture.
 We believe that design has a role to play in addressing these issues at a global and local scale.
 We aim to break new ground through an interdisciplinary and collaborative approach to research and design responding to climate change and sustainability alongside the focus on social and cultural values of space.
 Utilising innovative and emergent thinking, new design methods and advanced technology, engineering and fabrication, we critique, challenge and disrupt traditional thinking and develop radical alternatives to current conditions.

 Researchers in Urban Cultures also work with CATiD (Critical Artistic Thinking in Design) which is BCU’s multidisciplinary design and consultancy hub UK.
 CATiD is based on an innovative idea of landscape with a design-led and conceptual approach providing insight, strategy and design ideas for large-scale landscape and infrastructure initiatives.
-Supervisors: Mersha Aftab, Jemma Browne, Sandra Costa, Colette Jeffrey, Matthew Jones, Maria Martinez Sanchez, Kathryn Moore, Rachel Sara, Jieling Xiao.
+Supervisors: Mersha Aftab, Jemma Browne, Sandra Costa, Colette Jeffrey, Matthew Jones, Kathryn Moore, Rachel Sara, Jieling Xiao, Matthew Armitt.

 Get in touch